I've Been Admitted. What's Next?

 Room selection for the upcoming fall semester will begin in April.
 When you select your room you will need to pay a confirmation fee, which will be credited towards your campus residence fees.
 If you have questions about your residence application, contact Student Residences.

-Check out our Off-Campus Housing Office to explore your options to live off campus in St. John's.
 For international students, review additional arranging accommodation information and connect with an international advisor if you have any questions.

 Attending Memorial in the fall?
 Reserve your place at SOAR!
 At this one-day event, you will meet professors and other new students, learn a little more about university, and get a head start on transitioning into life at Memorial.
 Advanced registration is required.
 Don't miss out.